 Relieve stress

-Opium incense mimics the fragrance of an opium poppy, although very few people have actually smelled one!
+Opium incense mimics the fragrance of an 'opium poppy', although very few people have smelled one.
 It aids sleep and brings about visions during meditation.

 Antidepressant